How Many Hours Is 3 Nights

 2. Consider Contextual Variations:

 • In some regions, especially those near the poles, the length of night can vary drastically due to seasonal changes.
-To give you an idea, during winter in polar regions, a "night" might last 24 hours or more, while in summer, there might be no true night at all.
+Here's one way to look at it: during winter in polar regions, a "night" might last 24 hours or more, while in summer, there might be no true night at all.

 • Cultural practices also influence the definition.
 In some cultures, "night" might start after dinner and end at bedtime, which could be shorter or longer than 12 hours.